Which Iconic Sci-Fi Character Is Immortalized As A Grotesque On The Washington National Cathedral?

 If you’re in Washington, D.C. and looking for Lord Vader, be sure to head to the dark side.
 Literally, that is, as Vader’s likeness was purposely placed on the darkest side of the building in a subtle homage to his iconic role.

-Bonus Trivia: Although most people call the sculptures of heads, animals, and mythical creatures that adorn old buildings “gargoyles,” most of them are actually “grotesques.”
-A gargoyle is a sculpture that serves as a termination point for roof drainage (their open mouths are downspouts that help push water away from the building) whereas a grotesque is simply a decorative creature.
-By that measure, all gargoyles are also grotesques but not all grotesques are gargoyles.
+You might be wondering why we’ve referred to the sculpture as a grotesque.
+Although most people call the sculptures of heads, animals, and mythical creatures that adorn old buildings “gargoyles,” most of them are actually “grotesques.”
+A gargoyle is a sculpture that serves as a termination point for roof drainage (their open mouths are downspouts that help direct rainwater away from the building) whereas a grotesque is simply a decorative creature.
+By that measure, all gargoyles are also grotesques, but not all grotesques are gargoyles.